Can Video Diffusion Models Predict Past Frames? Bidirectional Cycle Consistency for Reversible Interpolation: Abstract

 \section{Abstract}

 Video frame interpolation aims to synthesize realistic intermediate frames between given endpoints while adhering to specific motion semantics.
 While recent generative models have improved visual fidelity, they predominantly operate in a unidirectional manner, lacking mechanisms to self-verify temporal consistency.
 This often leads to motion drift, directional ambiguity, and boundary misalignment, especially in long-range sequences.
 Inspired by the principle of temporal cycle-consistency in self-supervised learning, we propose a novel bidirectional framework that enforces symmetry between forward and backward generation trajectories.
 Our approach introduces learnable directional tokens to explicitly condition a shared backbone on temporal orientation, enabling the model to jointly optimize forward synthesis and backward reconstruction within a single unified architecture.
 This cycle-consistent supervision acts as a powerful regularizer, ensuring that generated motion paths are logically reversible.
 Furthermore, we employ a curriculum learning strategy that progressively trains the model from short to long sequences, stabilizing dynamics across varying durations.
 Crucially, our cyclic constraints are applied only during training; inference requires a single forward pass, maintaining the high efficiency of the base model.
-Extensive experiments show that our method achieves state-of-the-art performance in imaging quality, motion smoothness, and dynamic control on both 37-frame and 73-frame tasks, outperforming strong baselines while incurring no additional computational overhead. \keywords{Video Frame Interpolation \and Bidirectional Temporal Modeling \and Text-Guided Video Generation}
+Extensive experiments show that our method achieves state-of-the-art performance in imaging quality, motion smoothness, and dynamic control on both 37-frame and 73-frame tasks, outperforming strong baselines while incurring no additional computational overhead.
+The videos are available on our project website.